tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 - Let $ \textrm{H}_{agg} $ denote the hash function used to compute the aggregated key.
 - Let $ \textrm{H}_{sig} ​$ denote the hash function used to compute the signature.
 - Let $ X_{1} $ and $ x_{1} $ be the public and private key of a specific signer.
-- Let $ m $ be the message that will be signed
+- Let $ m $ be the message that will be signed.
 - Let $ X_{2},...,X_{n} $ be the public keys of other cosigners

 ### Recap on the Schnorr Signature Scheme